Take action againts ALS

 The TMB Foundation and the Miquel Valls Foundation have created a range of dissemination actions.
 The dates of the events will be announced soon.

-- Presentation of the campaign and musical performance by Judit Neddermann who will perform the song Avui és el millor dia (Today is the best day), November 8 at 9.30 a.m. at the Universitat station.
+- Presentation of the campaign and musical performance by Judit Neddermann (video in Catalan) who will perform the song Avui és el millor dia (Today is the best day), November 8 at 9.30 a.m. at the Universitat station.

 - QA videos featuring the participation of an affected person, a family member, a doctor, and a representative from the Miquel Valls Foundation.

-- Talk-colloquium on the disease, given by Juan Carlos Unzué, November 20 at 6 p.m. at the Universitat station.
+- Talk-colloquium on the disease, given by Juan Carlos Unzué (video in Spanish), former footballer and coach, currently a sports commentator as well as a disseminator and activist for ALS.
+November 20 at 6 p.m. at the Universitat station.

 What is ALS?